Xenonyy/Xenonyy.github.io/README.md

 Runs the app via Node.js.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
-Reload the server to see changes.
+Reload the page to view changes.

 # Author